 Once registered, applicants are usually required to sit a UKiset exam.
 UKiset is an online independent school entrance test for international pupils that measures five principal academic areas: English, non-verbal and verbal reasoning, quantitative, and spatial ability.
 Pupils can register for the exams online by visiting UKISET.

-If an applicant is in a British educational system abroad, additional testing may not be necessary provided a Tier 4 visa is not required.
+If an applicant is in a British educational system abroad, additional testing may not be necessary provided a Child Student Visa is not required.

 English as an additional language